Rent Increase Facts | Answer |

 How Often Can Rent Be Increased in North Dakota?

-Landlords in North Dakota can increase the rent as often as they choose as long as they provide sufficient notice each time except for some mobile homes in specific situations.
+Most landlords in North Dakota can increase the rent as often as they choose, as long as they provide sufficient notice each time.

 How Much Notice is Needed to Raise Rent in North Dakota?

-In North Dakota, landlords cannot raise the rent during a lease term and must give 30 days’ notice to increase the rent .
+North Dakota landlords cannot raise the rent during a lease term and must give 30 days’ notice to increase the rent.

-However, if the rental unit is a mobile home and the tenancy is month-to-month, the landlord must give at least 90 days’ notice before a rent increase .
+For a mobile home where the tenancy is month-to-month, the landlord must give at least 90 days’ notice before a rent increase.

 How Much Can a Landlord Raise Rent in North Dakota?

-In North Dakota, landlords can raise the rent by any amount.
+North Dakota landlords may raise the rent by any amount.
 There is no legal limit or cap on the amount of a rent increase.

 Sources